-World stocks move towards longest losing streak of the year
+Stocks slide toward longest losing streak of the year

 The impact is already reverberating in many emerging markets, with JPMorgan’s emerging market bond index .JPMEPR hitting a two-month low.

-Turkey’s central bank holds what is seen as a crucial rate decision later.
-The lira has tumbled to all time lows this year, spiking up inflation and anything less that a 50 basis points hike in its rates to 13.25 percent could rattle its markets again.
+Turkey’s central bank was due to make what is seen as a crucial rate decision later.
+The lira has tumbled to all-time lows this year, stoking inflation, and anything less that a 50 basis points hike in its rates to 13.25 percent could rattle its markets again.

-In Indonesia, a market with one of the largest exposures to foreign portfolio holdings, the authorities have been intervening heavily to put a floor under the rupiah IDR=, which has been flirted with two-year lows.
+In Indonesia, a market with one of the largest exposures to foreign portfolio holdings, the authorities have been intervening heavily to put a floor under the rupiah IDR=, which has been flirting with two-year lows.

-The Indian rupee hit a 13-month low too INR=IN while China's yuan CNH=CNY= has eased back in line with its bond yields as it has tweaked its policy settings.
+The Indian rupee hit a 13-month low INR=IN while China's yuan CNH=CNY= eased again in line with its bond yields following recent tweaks to its policy settings.

 The dollar also continued gaining against the major currencies. [/FRX]

-Oil prices were nudging north, but were below the more than three-year highs hit in the previous session as rising U.S. fuel inventories and production weighed on an otherwise heavily bullish market.
+Oil prices were broadly steady below the more than three-year highs hit in the previous session.
+Rising U.S. fuel inventories and production weighed on an otherwise heavily bullish market.

 Brent LCOc1 fetched $74.01 a barrel, up 15 cents.
-West Texas Intermediate (WTI) crude CLc1 traded flat $67.88 while aluminum sagged another 1.3 percent as it continued its recent sanctions-driven rollercoaster run.
-[MET/L]
+West Texas Intermediate (WTI) crude CLc1 traded flat $67.88 while aluminum leveled off at $2,236 a tonne having been on a rollercoaster run in recent weeks following U.S. sanctions on Russia’s top producer of the metal, United Company Rusal (0486.HK) [MET/L]